 I am still hurt.
-I am now thinking of other times that you hurt my feelings as my brain will want to make connections with what is happening now.
+I am now thinking of other times that you hurt my feelings, as my brain will want to make connections with what is happening now.
 These connections are not helping, but that’s how the brain works.

-Important point to note
+An important point to note

 You will find it hard to see all the other times when I did not annoy you or my company was neutral.

-Tip Note that you are having an anxious thought, you can label it as that.
+If you have an anxious thought, you can label it as that.
 Rather than going into the content of the thought and analysing, tell yourself.

-The one thing that I would like you take from this article is that you have a choice when something is making you anxious.
+The one thing that I would like you to take from this article is that you have a choice when something is making you anxious.